From: Carolyn P. Reed [info@cprdesigns.com]

 the photo that it's another cloudy Paris day.
 Yet, he's in shorts.
 Maybe

 it's a school uniform.
-I like that the photographer shot it at the child's
+I like that the photographer shot it at the

 level, which makes the feeling the child is expressing even more prevalent.